 On May 31, 1979, 491 Beacon and 25-27 Massachusetts Avenue were purchased from the Miller family by David G. Ricupero.

 In March of 1981, David Ricupero filed for permission to combined 491 Beacon and 25-27 Massachusetts into one property, with the address to be 491 Beacon and the combined occupancy to be eleven apartments, a retail store, and a restaurant, which he indicated was the existing occupancy.
 He subsequently abandoned the permit.

-491 Beacon remained a residential and commercial building in 2014.
+25-27 Massachusetts Avenue remained a residential and commercial building in 2018.